 Eric Meursing: Thank you.

-Eric Meursing: You see it’s going to look like a little animal because I didn’t make a ball.
+Eric Meursing: You see, [this one] is going to look like a little animal, because I didn’t make a ball.
 Maybe it’s about the taste.

-Eric Meursing: It’s ready and this will be served tonight.
-It’s a cocktail glass, and we use a cocktail glass because it’s almost like New Year’s Eve, and underneath we have a little bit of apple foam.
+Eric Meursing: It’s ready, and this will be served tonight.
+It’s [served in] a cocktail glass.
+And we use a cocktail glass because it’s almost like New Year’s Eve, and underneath we have a little bit of apple foam.

-Rico Gagliano: So that’s an apple foam at the bottom?
+Rico Gagliano: So that’s an apple foam at the bottom [of the glass]?

 Eric Meursing: A little bit of spinach.